Raisess/lunna/README.md

 # 🤖 Lunna BOT

-### Lunna is weather, image, nsfw, gif, interation and moderation bot.
+### Lunna is weather, image, gif, interation and moderation bot.

 #### She have cool commands, give a chance to her.